November 10, 2022

 310 total miles / 6.52 total hours = 47.5 miles of range per hour plugged in

-Remember, if you don’t feel like finding those stats to complete those equations, we can help you find your EV Charger.
-All you need to have ready is your vehicle make, model, and whether you’d like to hardwire or plug-in your station.
-We’ll provide a single recommendation to meet your needs.
+Remember, if you need help finding those stats to complete those equations, we can help you find your EV Charger.
+All you need is your vehicle make, model and whether you would like to hardwire or plug in your station.
+We will provide a single recommendation to meet your needs.